tomkren/pikater/docs/guide_user/User-guide.md

 2. Click on `View & edit profile` in the left menu.
 3. Enter new email into the appropriate field.
 4. Click on `Save changes`.

+### How do I track experiment progress?

+1. Open the default page.
+2. Click on `My experiments` in the left menu.
+3. Find your experiment.
+You will its status.
+You may expand it to view individual tasks and results that have already been computed for it.

+### How do I export experiment results to CSV?

+1. Open the default page.
+2. Click on `My experiments` in the left menu.
+3. Find your experiment.
+4. Expand the `RESULTS` column (see [regular table views](#regularTableViews)).
+5. Click on the `Download` button located on the same row as your experiment.
+A progress dialog will appear.
+6. When the result `.csv` is generated, the progress dialog's `Abort` button will change into a `Finished` button.
+Click on it.
+The file will be downloaded.

+### How do I change priority of running experiments?

+Note that this is an administrator feature.

+1. Open the default page.
+2. Click on `All experiments` in the left menu.
+3. Find your experiment.
+4. Expand the `PRIORITY` column (see [regular table views](#regularTableViews)).
+5. Change the `PRIORITY` value on the same row as your experiment, if enabled.
+If it is not, the experiment is not running anymore.

 ### How do I generate scatter plots for datasets?